 Content is not king it is meat and potatoes of the site, whether it is relevant to the purpose of the site?
 Is it well written?
 Act as a reader of that website and try to find out how much pertinent to the title and theme of the website.
 Do not read only content on the front page, try to read several pages of that site and try to check whether published content written professionally?

 Published items on the site should be free from grammatical and spelling mistakes if you notice anything like this do not hesitate to inform.

 Evaluate the website for its overall effectiveness.

 put yourself in place of your reader and try to answer these simple questions.
 These questions are very crucial to evaluate the overall effectiveness of the website

 - Does the website easily accomplish your reason for visiting the website?

-- Does the website has the information or product you were searching for easy to find?
+- Does the website have the information or product you were searching for easy to find?

 - Does the information available on the website is up to date and accurate?

-- Does the website tried to establish a relationship with you.
+- Does the website try to establish a relationship with you?